wg-lux/luxnix/LxCheatsheet.md

 # New generation of LuxNix

-These shortcuts (and more) are defined at: luxnix/modules/home/cli/shells/shared/default.nix
+These shortcuts for building the sytem config (and more) are defined at: luxnix/modules/home/cli/shells/shared/default.nix

 ## Shortcut